Can probiotics improve our health?

 Let’s sort through how they work:

-Probiotics are live microorganisms, such as bacteria and yeast, that may support healthy digestive and immune systems.
-They’re found in fermented foods, such as:
+Probiotics are live microorganisms, such as bacteria and yeast, which are beneficial and may support healthy digestive and immune systems.
+They’re found in naturally fermented foods, such as

 • Buttermilk